I am a sorry sight in clinic today. I can hardly bear to sit down.

 Normally I run to clinic.
 This has nothing to do with my desire to be a physiotherapist.
 I never run to work because I am desperate to start my daily clinic.
 I run because of the benefits.
 To my health, to my wallet and, most of all, at the buffet (a buffet is my Achilles’ heel)!
 I live just under 6 miles from virtually every clinic I practice from.
 This clearly results in a daily round trip of about 11 and a half miles.
 I make this trip four days per week.
 I never run at the weekend or on a Wednesday.
 Essentially then I am used to physical activity.
 My body is considered to be ‘conditioned’.

 None of this explains why I am unable to sit comfortably today in clinic, though.
-Well the answer is really quite simple – my Mother-in-Law is currently living with us.
+Well, the answer is really quite simple – my Mother-in-Law is currently living with us.
 She arrived yesterday.
 Bank holiday Monday.
 From Colombia.
 At Heathrow airport.
 Of course I offered, as any good Son-in-Law would, to collect her from the airport.
 Moreover, being a good Son-in-Law, the responsibility fell on me to ensure that the house and gardens at Chez Spoors were suitably presented to receive such an important visitor.

-Off I went on Sunday morning to the garden centre to pick up some brightly coloured, cheerful looking bedding plants.
+Off I went on Sunday morning to the garden centre to pick up some brightly coloured, cheerful-looking bedding plants.
 I thought it would be a lovely touch to mow perfect, typically English stripes onto all the lawns and fill the borders with the newly purchased flowers.

 What a wonderful welcome!

-I therefore spent the best part of Sunday morning mowing, digging and planting.
+I, therefore, spent the best part of Sunday morning mowing, digging and planting.
 Easy job really.
 Once everything was done it really did look beautiful, even though I say so myself.
 I then gave the inside of the house a good, thorough clean and, at about 5pm, left the house to begin the journey to Heathrow, via a stopover in London with friends.

 I awoke yesterday morning.
 Oh my word.
 I struggled to leave my bed.
 It has been a long time since I have felt anything like that in my lower body!!
-I held onto the banister as I gingerly made my way down the stairs.
+I held onto the bannister as I gingerly made my way down the stairs.
 Ever since then my legs, and especially my glutes, have been growing more and more sore!
 This is all because of DOMS – Delayed Onset of Muscle Soreness.
 After a bout of unaccustomed physical activity (usually about 48 hours later) this soreness tends to develop in the muscles.
 It is temporary and is directly linked to the amount of micro-trauma, or damage, that has been done to the muscles during the activity.
 This micro-trauma is what drives adaptation, improvement and gains in muscular fitness.
-It is, however, VERY activity specific.
+It is, however, VERY activity-specific.
 The lesson I have been reminded of here is that running almost a half marathon distance virtually every day of the week will NEVER prepare my body for a career as a gardener!

 My advice – gradually build up the intensity if you want to avoid the dreaded DOMS!